-Federal Reserve Bank of China (1941-1943)
+Federal Reserve Bank of China / Provisional Government (1941-1943)

 Only struck from 1941 to 1943, this is a series that was issued under the Japanese occupation.
-Federal Reserve Bank of China was issuing coinage under the puppet government in Beijing.
-While no catalog as far as I know mentions where they were struck, it seems they might have been struck in Osaka mint, Japan as the planchets, edging (except 5 fen) and weight seem to match.
+The Provisional Government authorized Federal Reserve Bank of China to issue coinage.
+While no catalog as far as I know mention where they were struck, it seems they could be struck in Osaka mint, Japan as the planchets, edging (except 5 fen) and weight seem to match.
+Another possibility is that the planchets were shipped from Japan and were struck in China.
+E Kann believes that they were struck at either Tientsin or Manchuria.
+Circulated for use in North China only.

 10 sen 5 sen 1 sen